 "It will be the end of Mitch McConnell as we know it," he added.
 "So this is a symptom of a greater problem.
 If we do cut taxes and we do repeal and replace Obamacare, it doesn't matter what Bannon [will] do because we'll win."

-Bannon has, predicting at a Voters Summit on Saturday that his former boss will not only finish out his first term, but win a second term with 400 electoral votes in 2020.
+Bannon has since refuted the claim, predicting at a Voters Summit on Saturday that his former boss will not only finish out his first term, but win a second term with 400 electoral votes in 2020.

 "He's a symptom of a problem.
 Bannon can't beat us if we're successful.
 And if we're not successful, it doesn't matter who tries to beat us, they'll be successful," said Graham.

 But Graham reiterated his concerns about Congress' busy agenda, saying, "We promised to cut taxes and we have yet to do it.
 If we're successful, Mitch McConnell's fine.
 If we're not, we're all in trouble."